Frequently Asked Questions

 BLAK = Medium gloss for rich black/dark gray color restoration

-SATN = Medium gloss that will enhance ANY color surface
+SATN = Low gloss that will enhance ANY color surface

-GLOZ = Medium to high gloss that will enhance ANY color surface
+GLOZ = High gloss that will enhance ANY color surface

 Each have the same polymer-ceramic hybrid structure.
 BLAK is the choice for strongly faded black surfaces, and holds one advantage over GLOZ in that it contains a high level of the UV absorber carbon black.
 BLAK can be used as a base coat followed with GLOZ or SATN to intensify the look, shine, and protective abilities.
 Each individual product can also be layered for a similar effect.
 Both have multiple UV-blocking aspects and offer very similar qualities of UV inhibitors which help maintain polymer properties and integrity by limiting polymer degradation in exposure environments.